 Own funds (at both Standard UK and Standard Group level) are well in excess of regulatory capital requirements.

-Section E of this report further describes the own funds of the club, calculation of the SCR and MCR, and an assessment of future capital requirements and surplus capital of the club.
+Section E of this report further describes the own funds of Standard UK, calculation of the SCR and MCR, and an assessment of future capital requirements and surplus capital of Standard UK.